hadjShell/JavaScriptLearningJourney/JS_notes.md

 ### Event and event handlers

   * An event is something happened on the page
-  * **JavaScript will generate an object which contains all the information about the event when an event occurs**
+  * **Browser will generate an object which contains all the information about the event when an event occurs**
   * Event handler: the callback function accepts a single parameter: an object based on [`Event`](https://developer.mozilla.org/en-US/docs/Web/API/Event) describing the event that has occurred, and it returns nothing
   * **In an event handler function *(except arrow function)*, `this` always points to the element on which that handler is attached to**